DaveGood1995/CardServiceApp/ReadMe.md

 ### Receipt Detail Fragment
 Loads and shows the chosen Receipt from Receipt List fragment, presents the receipt in a view.
-There is an option to delete the open receipt and another to return to Home Fragment
+There is an option to delete the open receipt and another to return to Home Fragment.

 ![Receipt List](https://github.com/DaveGood1995/CardServiceApp/assets/52549556/8694a534-ffc0-406e-9d8c-8da564486dbc)
 ![Receipt Example](https://github.com/DaveGood1995/CardServiceApp/assets/52549556/2cb41433-1da2-4af6-bc98-f00989708a32)
 ![Delete Receipt](https://github.com/DaveGood1995/CardServiceApp/assets/52549556/e157c849-29ea-4570-98bf-9639054ff6ee)